Want to Write Compelling Content? Think Like a Storyteller

 "When we position our customer as the hero and ourselves as the guide, we will be recognized as a trusted resource to help them overcome their challenges." ― Donald Miller, Building a StoryBrand

 Donald Miller's Building a Story Brand strategy uses many of the same principles as screenwriting to make content more engaging.
-It's a way to capture your audience's imagination and take them on a buyer's journey, where they become the hero.
+It's a way to capture your audience's imagination and take them on a journey, where they solve the problem and become the hero.
 The concept matches that of a story arc in some of your favorite movies.

 Even better?
 Story Brand content strategy works just as well when you're writing content for blog posts and web pages as it does when you're writing a script for a YouTube video.

 Miller says that you can grab your audience's attention by first asking yourself these three questions:

 Who or what is the opposing force that keeps them from getting what they want?

 But just like any fiction writer, you need to know your characters.
 You need to know who the hero is in this story.